-Emerging markets (EM) finished the year to 30 June with a gain of 1.75%, underperforming developed markets by almost 17%.
+Emerging markets ("EM") finished the year to 30 June with a gain of 12.6%, underperforming developed markets by 7.6%.

-The underperformance was largely driven by ongoing geopolitical tensions between the US and China concerns about China's anaemic economic recovery, inflationary pressures and increasing global interest rates.
-The uncertainty from the Russia-Ukraine conflict has also continued to draw investor attention as ongoing military actions affect the demand and supply equilibriums in various markets around the world.
+The underperformance was largely driven by ongoing geopolitical tensions between the US and China concerns about China's anaemic economic recovery, sticky inflationary pressures in Developed Markets ("DM") and the "higher for longer" global interest rates.
+The uncertainty created by the ongoing Russia-Ukraine and Israel-Hamas-Iran-Red Sea conflicts have also made global investors apprehensive to deploy capital into emerging markets.

-The resilience of the US economy has also been a key driver of developed market returns, despite investor concerns of a US recession and the US debt ceiling debate.
+The resilience of the US economy or more specifically the "Magnificent tech companies" has also been a key driver of developed market returns, despite investor concerns of a slowing US economy and a fast-approaching drama of the US elections.